QwikDev/qwik/CONTRIBUTING.md

 ## Guidelines

+Thank you for taking an interest in contributing to Qwik!
+We appreciate you 🫶🏽
-Thank you for coming this far, below you will find the guidelines to be able to contribute to the project in the best possible way.
+Below are the guidelines how to help in the best possible way.

 ### Submitting an Issue